Dying, Death

 We provide access to information for individuals and families who want to be more proactive and hands-on with dying and death.
 We are reaching out to and working with local resource people and organizations involved in offering deathcaring services.

-We are enthusiastically planning a series of Death Talks in 2021 and we are in the beginning stages of establishing a Natural Burial Sanctuary in the Cariboo.
+We are enthusiastically planning a series of Death Talks in our local communities and we are in the beginning stages of establishing a Natural Burial Sanctuary in the Cariboo.

-Both founding members of the Cariboo Community Deathcaring Network are trained as End-of-Life Doulas.
+Both founding members of the Cariboo Community Deathcare are trained as End-of-Life Doulas.

 Angela Gutzer studied with the Institute of Traditional Medicine.
 Angela is transitioning from her 12-year career as a Veterinarian to her passion for the holistic deathcaring of people and pets.
 Angela has a special interest in guiding families through the home funeral process.